| | | What is mass media?

 stations.
 They also have the power to grant licenses to television and radio broadcasters.

 The President of United States appoints 5 commissioners, and the Senate approves them.
+How do Americans view world news?

 Because very few Americans travel overseas, news coverage around